RuanMeiMains/RuanMeiMains.github.io/docs/ruanmei-guides/full.md

 ### Stat Priority
 ![statpriority](https://media.discordapp.net/attachments/1106792336668753971/1184955832849399828/ruan_mei_trace_priority_10.png?ex=658ddb1d&is=657b661d&hm=61ce9fb1d742feb080ee2cead797a5d171758a5fda4c77eaaac2cdec0777702e&=&format=webp&quality=lossless&width=1438&height=375)

 Break Effect should be the most prioritized relic substat, as most of Ruan Mei's kit revolves around Break Effect.
-Ruan Mei needs at least **180%** Break Effect in order to maximize her passive.
+Ruan Mei needs at least **180%** Break Effect in total in order to maximize her passive. **Ruan Mei's Inert Respiration trace does not take effect until you are in battle**, so technically, you only need **160%** Break Effect.
+However, for the sake of consistency, the minimum will be referred as 180%.
 More Break Effect is generally always better as long as you're not sacrificing other stats.

 SPD should also be prioritized, as it allows Ruan Mei to have more turns per cycle, keeping her buffs and ultimate uptime higher.
 At least **143** SPD is recommended.
 Ruan Mei has a total of 134 SPD from her traces and SPD boots, so 143 SPD can be obtainable with a few substat rolls and/or 2PC Messenger Traversing Hackerspace.
 Like Break Effect, more SPD is better as long as you are not sacrificing other stats.